TIBCOSoftware/jasperreports/README.md

 <br/>
 <br/>

+**JasperReports Web Studio** - *web-based version of the desktop Jaspersoft® Studio*

+[JasperReports Web Studio](https://www.jaspersoft.com/products/jasperreports-web-studio) is a new web visual designer that creates and edits report templates for the *JasperReports® Library* reporting engine and the whole *Jaspersoft®* family of products that use the open-source library to produce dynamic content and rich data visualizations.

 **JasperReports IO** - *reporting and data visualization in a world of cloud, microservices, and DevOps*

 [JasperReports IO](https://community.jaspersoft.com/project/jasperreports-io) is a RESTful reporting and data